yoyoberenguer/Plasma-Effect/README.md

 - python version at least version 3.0
 - Pygame
 - Cython
-* Visual Studio or mingw32 install with on your system refer to tutorial how to isntall/setup these tools.
+* Visual Studio or mingw32 install on your system.

 To compile the cython code:
 C:>python setup_plasma.py build_ext --inplace